Neutropenia is the bone marrow’s inability to produce enough neutrophils, a type of white blood cell that helps to fight infections.

 When possible, the toxin or drug that is causing the problems will be removed.

-You will be monitored if you are taking medication or having medical treatment that could lead to agranulocytosis.
+You will be monitored if you are taking medication or having medical treatment that could lead to neutropenia.
 You may be given white blood cell stimulating medications before having treatments.
-This may prevent agranulocytosis.
+This may prevent neutropenia.

 American Dental Association